 The Directive aims to ensure all Europeans can take a full and active part in the digital economy and society by authorizing all public sectors of EU member states to make sure their websites and mobile applications are accessible to people with disabilities and meet common accessibility standards.

-Just like Section 508 in the U.S.A, EN 301 549 laid out the accessibility requirements for ICT products and services for all EU member states to implement, enforce, and maintain a uniform set of accessibility standards so as to provide unrestricted access to people experiencing any form of disabilities.
-This practice will ensure EU citizens would benefit from increased access to public sector services through websites, mobile applications, and electronic devices and would receive services and information like everyone else.
+Just like Section 508 in the U.S.A., EN 301 549 laid out the accessibility requirements for ICT products and services for all EU member states to implement, enforce, and maintain a uniform set of accessibility standards so as to provide unrestricted access to people experiencing any form of disabilities.
+This practice will ensure EU citizens will benefit from increased access to public sector services through websites, mobile applications, and electronic devices and will receive services and information like everyone else.

 What? and Who Does EN 301 549 Cover?